 If your furnace is over 5 years old, it should be inspected by a qualified technician every fall before the heating season begins.
 Any other time the furnace is not operating properly (ex. the pilot blows out) it should be checked too.

-23) Why should I have my air conditioner checked in the spring and my furnace checked in the fall?
+Why should I have my air conditioner and furnace checked every year?

 They should be checked, and cleaned, to be sure they are operating at their top efficiency, are operating properly and to be sure they are operating safely.

-24) Is there a charge for diagnosing what is wrong with my system?
+Is there a charge for diagnosing any problems with my system?

 Yes, we charge a flat rate Trip Charge/Diagnostic Fee to determine the problem with your system.
 If repairs are needed you will be told up front what the cost is.

-25) My home has boiler heat.
-Can I have air conditioning installed ?
+My home has boiler heat.
+Can air conditioning be installed?